-Bachelor of Science (B.S.) programs in Accounting and Business Administration and the dual (B.S./M.S.) degree in Accounting/ Professional Accountancy are accredited by the International Assembly for Collegiate Business Education (IACBE), 11374 Strang Line Road, Lenexa, Kansas 66215, USA, (913) 631-3009, fax (913) 631-9154, a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), January 2011.
-E-mail: iacbe@iacbe.org.
+The Master of Science (M.S.) in International Business (Management Information Systems; Marketing) and dual degrees (B.S./M.S.) in Accounting/Professional Accountancy and in Business Administration/International Business are accredited by the International Assembly for Collegiate Business Education (IACBE), 11374 Strang Line Road, Lenexa, Kansas 66215, USA, (913) 631-3009, fax (913) 631-9154, email: iacbe@iacbe.org.
+IACBE is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), January 2011.

-Teacher Education programs are accredited by Teacher Education Accreditation Council (TEAC), 1140 19th Street NW, Suite 400, Washington DC 20036, (202) 223-0077, a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), May 2012, and the U.S. Department of Education (USDOE).
-TEAC is transitioning to CAEP.
+Graduate programs in Teacher Education, Master of Science (M.S.), are accredited by Council for the Accreditation of Educator Preparation (CAEP), 1140 19th Street NW, Suite 400, Washington DC 20036, (202) 223-007.
+CAEP is a specialized accrediting body for teacher education programs recognized by the U.S. Department of Education (USDOE) and the Council for Higher Education Accreditation (CHEA), May 2014.

-The Athletic Training program (B.S. in Health Care Studies/M.S. in Athletic Training) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6836 Austin Center Blvd., Suite 250, Austin, TX 78731-3193, (512) 733-9700, fax (512) 733-9701.
+The Athletic Training program (B.S. in Health Promotion/M.S. in Athletic Training) is accredited by the Commission on Accreditation of Athletic Training Education (CAATE), 6836 Austin Center Blvd., Suite 250, Austin, TX 78731-3193, (512) 733-9700, toll free (844) 462-2283.
 CAATE is a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA), September 2014.